PROBE: Probabilistic Occupancy BEV Encoding with Analytical Translation Robustness for 3D Place Recognition: Abstract

 \section{Abstract}

 We present \textbf{PROBE} (\textbf{PR}obabilistic \textbf{O}ccupancy \textbf{B}EV \textbf{E}ncoding), a learning-free LiDAR place recognition descriptor that models each BEV cell's occupancy as a Bernoulli random variable.
-Rather than relying on discrete point-cloud perturbations, PROBE analytically marginalizes over continuous Cartesian translations via the polar Jacobian, yielding a distance-adaptive angular uncertainty $\sigma_\theta = \sigma_t / r$ in $O(R{\times}S)$ time.
-The primary parameter~$\sigma_t$ represents the expected translational uncertainty in meters, a sensor-independent physical quantity allowing cross-sensor generalization without per-dataset tuning.
-Pairwise similarity combines a \emph{Bernoulli-KL Jaccard} with exponential uncertainty gating and FFT-based height cosine similarity for rotation alignment.
-Evaluated on four datasets spanning four diverse LiDAR types, PROBE achieves the highest accuracy among handcrafted descriptors in multi-session evaluation and competitive single-session performance against both handcrafted and supervised baselines.
+Rather than relying on discrete point-cloud perturbations, PROBE analytically marginalizes over continuous Cartesian translations via the polar Jacobian, yielding a distance-adaptive angular uncertainty $\sigma_\theta = \sigma_t / r$ in $\mathcal{O}(R{\cdot}S)$ time.
+The primary parameter~$\sigma_t$ represents the expected translational uncertainty in meters, a sensor-independent physical quantity that enhances cross-sensor generalization {while reducing the need for extensive per-dataset tuning.} Pairwise similarity combines a \emph{Bernoulli-KL Jaccard} with exponential uncertainty gating and FFT-based height cosine similarity for rotation alignment.
+Evaluated on four datasets spanning four diverse LiDAR types, PROBE achieves the highest accuracy among handcrafted descriptors in multi-session evaluation and competitive single-session performance relative to both handcrafted and supervised baselines.
 The source code and supplementary materials are available at \url{https://sites.google.com/view/probe-pr}.